‘Los Sures’ Gives Us a Glimpse of South Williamsburg's Roots

 Do you think there’s any solution?

 It’s not a question of finding a solution.
-Neighborhoods change.
+Neighbourhoods change.
 Many of the people have already moved out.
-The community organizations are playing a role in giving support to the people who have stayed.
-Those organizations are wonderful.
-It is a question of creating the links and acknowledging the history as the neighborhood transforms.
+The community organisations are playing a role in giving support to the people who have stayed.
+Those organisations are wonderful.
+It is a question of creating the links and acknowledging the history as the neighbourhood transforms.
 The one solution is making housing more available, creating the kinds of jobs that people can depend on, making schools better, and making sure those families who live there get the level of support they need.

 For more on the evolution of South Williamsburg, check out Living Los Sures, Union Docs’ new short films project, which was inspired by Diego’s Los Sures.
 The project aims to reunite the community by continuing to document the local histories of Williamsburg.